mozilla-lockwise/lockwise-ios/docs/install.md

-> As of January 28, 2021, Lockwise iOS only builds with Xcode 11.7 and the Swift 5.2.4 that comes with it.
+> 🚨 **Important** As of January 28, 2021, Lockwise iOS _only_ builds with Xcode 11.7 and the Swift 5.2.4 that comes with it.
 Any other version, older or newer is not supported.
+To get the correct match of command line tools, do not install the command line tools manually - instead, use step 2 below to point the command line tools to those that come with Xcode 11.7.

 1. Install Xcode version 11.7